kkermanizadeh/docker/composer/README.md

-# docker
+# composer
-Dockerfile for different Docker projects
+A Dockerfile to build a docker image for Hyperledger Composer